 Second, family.
 “I chased success for a season in my life so hard, that it hurt my family.
 It’s not worth it.
 Because at the end, it’s like the metal rabbit.
 It has no taste.”

-Third is fitness.
-“So many people I work with let their health go, because they were pursuing wealth.”
+The third is fitness.
+“So many people I work with let their health go because they were pursuing wealth.”

 Finances.
 “When you’re getting started, don’t mortgage your future.
-Don’t go in vast amounts of debt.
+Don’t go into vast amounts of debt.
 Have room to breathe.
 It makes it a lot easier on other areas of your life.”